 Figure 4.
 Sample proxy stakeholder profiles

-Stakeholder mapping is not the only tactic that evolves when designers begin asking whose life a system materially affects, not just who uses the system.
-Traditional journey maps and service blueprints allow designers to visualize impact but center a single subject’s experience.
+Stakeholder mapping isn’t the only tactic that evolves as designers start to consider whose life a system affects, not just who uses it.
+Traditional journey maps and service blueprints allow designers to visualize impact, but often center a single subject’s experience.
 A welfare impact map can trace multiple stakeholders, revealing gaps in the design where one’s benefit comes at another's expense.

 Figure 5.
 Sample welfare impact map: Precision Livestock Farming